MarzaElise/Hutch-Bot/README.md

 - This repository has a ton of messy code.

-- It took 10 days to make me functional, from then there were only minor updates and bug fixes.
+- It took 10 days to make the bot functional, from then there were only minor updates and bug fixes.

 - Hutch Bot's message cache is capped at 1k and it only has members privileged intent enabled.